 Treatment and prognosis

-The prognosis depends on upon patient presentation.
+The prognosis depends on upon the timing of patient presentation, the severity of deficits and underlying pathology.
 Early diagnosis and treatment may facilitate improvement in symptoms.
 Approximately 10% of patients may regain functional recovery.

 - 1. Harrop JS, Hunt GE, Vaccaro AR.
 Conus medullaris and cauda equina syndrome as a result of traumatic injuries: management principles.
 Neurosurg Focus.
 2004;16 (6): e4.
 Pubmed citation